gitlabhq/gitlabhq/doc/release/monthly.md

 - Start with a complete copy of the [release blog template](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/doc/release_blog_template.md) and fill it out.
 - Check the changelog of CE and EE for important changes.
 - Also check the CI changelog
+- Add a proposed tweet text to the blog post WIP MR description.
 - Create a WIP MR for the blog post
 - Ask Dmitriy to add screenshots to the WIP MR.
 - Decide with team who will be the MVP user.